Data Science

 g(mu_i) = eta_i = X_i beta

-That small distinction matters a lot.
-A GLM coefficient lives on the link scale first.
-Only after applying the inverse link does it become a statement about the expected response on the original target scale.
+Took me a while to understand, but a GLM coefficient lives on the link scale first, and only after applying the inverse link does it become a statement about the expected response on the original target scale.

 For a continuous variable, a coefficient is the change in the link-transformed expected response for a one-unit increase in that variable, holding the other variables fixed.